Isoaxe/instavatar/readme.md

 CORS headers need to be added to the Instagram API request in order for it to succeed.
 This is done by [setting up a server](https://github.com/Isoaxe/cors-server).
 As noted in its `readme`, you will be able to _test_ a proxied app such as `instavatar` if it's run in development mode (using `localhost` ports `3000` or `5000`).
 That is, you can test `instavatar` locally using the remotely-hosted server provided there.
 If you want to deploy `instavatar` so that it's also hosted remotely, you will need to set up your own instance of the CORS proxy server.

-### Development mode

-Run `npm run dev` from the root directory.
-This starts all emulators as available from the `localhost:4000` Firebase UI to enable local testing.
-Includes Firestore, Functions and Hosting emulators.

 ### Configure variables

 Run through the items labelled as `TODO` in the project.
 It is advised to do a global search in your code editor to find them all.
 They are listed below in any case.